pvk-2022-2/plugin/README.md

 ## On Windows:
+You must first build the UI using RE2DRender, which converts GUI2D to be compatible with Reason.

+`RE2DRender <path to plugin\GUI2D\> <path to plugin\GUI\>`

-in x64 native Developer Command Prompt:
+Then build the 45 in x64 native Developer Command Prompt:

 `python3 build45.py local45 Testing SDK="SDK path" (SDK is optional, default: ../..)`

 ## On Mac: